-She has definite opinions on a few other potato varieties.
+She has definite opinions on a few other potato varieties, too.

-- Russet potatoes are to be used in the "worst case scenario."
+- Russet potatoes are to be used only in the "worst case scenario."

 - Red Bliss potatoes — or other waxy potatoes — are for making smashed potatoes with the skins on, not mashed potatoes.

-- And as far as using fingerling potatoes, she emphatically said, "No. You will not."
+- And as far as using fingerling potatoes, she's emphatic: "No. You will not."